ANALYSIS-Baba Go-fast? Nigeria's Tinubu stuns wary investors with quick reforms

 "We need to see that the system works."

-Tinubu will also have to tackle the perennial corruption that has hobbled the country for decades.
+Perennial corruption that has hobbled Nigeria for decades also looms; Tinubu suspended the head of the anti-graft agency this week for alleged abuse of office.
 Nigeria is ranked 150 out of 180 in Transparency International's 2022 corruption perceptions index - and has been on a downward trend since 2016.

 Investors also worry about low tax receipts and falling oil output - structural reforms that will take far longer to sort.